scheduler0/scheduler0/readme.md

 | Replicas | A list of all the nodes in the replicas and their addresses

+## Using Docker Compose

+Here is an example of running a cluster with three nodes using docker compose [https://github.com/iamf-dev/scheduler0-docker/blob/main/cluster_of_three/docker-compose.yml] it shows how to set the required environment variables and uses docker volume binds

 ## Example Usage In Node Server

 This is a node client example that creates a project, and 100,000 jobs and counts the number of times the jobs